Family Based Immigrant Visas

 If you are already in the United States, you may apply to change your status to that of a lawful permanent resident after a visa number becomes available to you.
 This is one way you can apply to secure an immigrant visa number.
 If you are outside the United States when an immigrant visa number becomes available, you must then go to the U.S. Consulate servicing the area in which you reside to complete your processing.
 This is the other way to secure an immigrant visa number.

-CAUTION: In addition, the alien relative must not be inadmissible based on any grounds under the Immigration and Nationality Act.
-Before applying for any immigration benefit, be sure to consult with an experienced immigration attorney.
+CAUTION: In addition, the alien relative must not be inadmissible based on any grounds under the Immigration and Nationality Act or INA.
+Therefore, before applying for any immigration benefit, be sure to consult with an experienced immigration attorney from NeJame Law.

 In order for a relative to petition for you to immigrate to the United States, they must meet the following criteria: